TDS Notice

 TDS Demand Notice: Section 194C (Contractors) and 194J (Professional Fees)

-Last reviewed: March 2025 · Sourced from official government portals
+Last reviewed: April 2026 · Sourced from official government portals

 01

-Sections 194C and 194J are the two TDS provisions most frequently defaulted by SMEs - because the payments they cover are the most common in everyday business: contractor/vendor fees and professional service fees.
-The thresholds are low, the applicable cases are broad, and many businesses simply are not aware of them.
+Sections 194C and 194J are the two TDS provisions most frequently defaulted by SMEs because the payments they cover are the most common in everyday business: contractor/vendor fees and professional service fees.
+The thresholds are low, the applicable cases are broad, and many businesses are not aware of them.

 Source: Sections 194C and 194J, Income Tax Act, 1961.